Majekdor/SkullCache/README.md

 display the heads and eliminate lag.

 ## Usage
 Using the SkullCache library is incredibly easy.
 Skulls can be cached and accessed from a given UUID, Player, or OfflinePlayer.
+If you need this to use this API, then you probably need to access a lot of player skulls at the same time.
+Ideally, all skulls you're going to need should be cached on server startup, and you should never cache more than one skull at runtime (in a command executor, for example).
+Adding a lot of skulls to the cache at runtime will result in a significant slowdown, or break the command entirely.
+The ```cacheSkulls()``` method runs asynchronously, and if you try to get a lot of skulls that are not in cache with ```getSkulls()``` there will be a significant lag spike.
+However, if you only need to fetch one skull at runtime, it will execute with minimal lag and be cached for future use.
+I recommend caching all the skulls you think you'll need when the server starts, and if that list changes (someone adding a shop in a chest shops plugin, for example) then add skulls to cache/remove skulls from cache one at a time.

 ### Caching Skulls
 Skulls can be cached one at a time or passed in using an array.
 If you wanted to cache 3 player's skulls using their UUIDs, you would do something like this: